 - Moles, written about here.

 And more.
-You can see all the conditions we treat in Surrey, at our clinic, here.
+You can see all the conditions we treat in Vancouver, at our Surrey clinic, here.

 Pigmentation issues are often uneven, and unsightly.
 They result in blotchy skin, which can be embarrassing, or down right annoying.
 Many people choose to cover up these skin tone abnormalities with makeup.

 The good news is, in many cases, you don’t have to keep covering up.
 There are treatments available that can help to equalize your skin’s discolouration – whether it is red, purple, brown, black or lacking colour at all.